 Children's and Youth Film

 The competition programmes are compiled for various age groups ranging from three to 16 years of age and are shown on weekday mornings to give school classes the opportunity to attend.
-The Children's and Youth Film Competition is one of the most popular sections of the Festival.
+Additional screenings over the festival weekend are organised for the public and for accredited children’s film experts.

 Contact: Franziska Ferdinand

 The ECFA-Jury 2018

 Hilde Steensens, Filemon, Brüssel